Tourism grant schemes

 The contribution is open to individuals, businesses, and other organisations, with priority given to collaborative projects, which will benefit the area as a whole, and those with wider community gains.

 Particular focus includes encouraging outdoor activities through our activity friendly schemes.
 Accommodation providers, retailers, activity specialists and hospitality businesses can all join to become cycling, dark skies, nature or walking friendly.
 Considerations could include installing drying facilities, secure bike lockers, wildlife watching/dark sky equipment.
 This excludes the purchase of standard bikes for hire but can include e-bikes, where they will serve markets not currently catered for.

 Priority will be given to exceptional and innovative ideas, rather than simply the production of standard print material.

 What are the criteria?

-- Projects must be within the North York Moors, Hills and Coast area (matching the geographic area of the previous LEADER Programme 2008-2013).
-If you are located outside the National Park boundary (but within the North York Moors, Hills and Coast), you must be able to demonstrate clear links to the North York Moors and show that your project will have a positive impact upon the National Park.
+- Projects must be within the North York Moors, Hills and Coast area (matching the geographic area of a LEADER Programme 2008-2013).
+If you are located outside the National Park boundary (but within the North York Moors, Hills and Coast area), you must be able to demonstrate clear links to the North York Moors and show that your project will have a positive impact upon the National Park.
 Note funding is aimed at rural businesses - Scarborough town falls outside the North York Moors, Hills and Coast area and is NOT eligible.

 - Your project must meet all the priorities above

-- Priority will be given to collaborative projects and to those that have joined the North York Moors Tourism Network (free to participate).
+- Priority will be given to collaborative projects and to those that have joined the North York Moors Tourism Network (no charge to participate)

-Applications must only include activity which is considered 'new', i.e. working with new partners, targeting new markets, developing new products/packages, or new business start-ups.
+Applications must only include activity which is considered 'new' i.e. working with new partners, targeting new markets, developing new products/packages or new business start-ups.
 Existing groups/businesses must ensure their project demonstrates development or progression from previous activity undertaken.
-More information is available in the guidelines which can be downloaded below.
+More information is available in the Guidance for Applicants document which can be downloaded below.

 How do I claim my grant?